Cortina d’Ampezzo: The Italian ski resort with celebrity appeal

 For your fill of culture, ski between bunkers and trenches around the Col di Lana, often referred to as the open-air history museum, which was the epicentre of the battles between Italian troops and Austrian forces during World War One.

 There’s plenty of choice when it comes to food, from cosy family-run pizzerias to high-end eateries.
 For dinner head to Tivoli, a low-key Michelin-starred restaurant known for its creative take on traditional mountain dishes, or there’s Il Meloncino al Caminetto which, rumour has it, serves up the best fresh pasta in town.

 On the mountain, wooden ‘rifugios’ rustle up hot and hearty dishes throughout the day and are the perfect pit-stop for weary skiers.
 Warm up with a thick Italian-style hot chocolate on the terrace at Rifugio Scoiattoli, or ski in to Rifugio Averau and refuel with a large bowl of casunziei all’Ampezzana, crescent-shaped fresh pasta stuffed with beetroot and topped with poppy seeds, melted butter and heaps of Parmesan – a local favourite.

-While nightlife is more low-key than at its neighbours in the French alps, the heart of Cortina is dotted with stylish bars serving cocktails and post-slope aperitivos (as Italian tradition dictates).
+While nightlife is more understated than at its neighbours in the French Alps, the heart of Cortina is dotted with stylish bars serving cocktails and post-slope aperitivos (as Italian tradition dictates).
 In the high season partygoers head to VIP Club for late-night drinks as music plays into the early hours.

 When it comes to Italian wine, oenophiles will be spoilt for choice.
 The surrounding area, Veneto, is among Italy’s most productive wine regions and is best known for its Prosecco.
 Sample a few of the region’s finest at Enoteca, which serves over 700 different labels from Northern Italy and beyond.